matter-labs/zksync/docs/upgrade_mechanism.md

 }
 ```

-To prevent rollup from spamming of priority requests contract during `preparation lock period` can not add priority requests.
+To prevent rollup from spamming of priority requests, during `preparation lock period` contract will not add new priority requests.
-This period starts from the notification from gatekeeper about start of preparation status of upgrade and ends when the upgrade finishes, or after `UPGRADE_PREPARATION_LOCK_PERIOD` seconds from its start.
+This period starts from the notification from the gatekeeper about the start of preparation status of upgrade and ends when the upgrade finishes, or after `UPGRADE_PREPARATION_LOCK_PERIOD` seconds from its start.

 The last is defined in Config.sol:
 ```sol